ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 A containers file systems should not be relied upon for durable storage purposes.
 Containers are to be treated as disposable artifacts.
 However, it is still a requirement (especially in a desktop environment) to have some persistent storage, regardless of the container's tag and lifecycle.

 To ameliorate the temporal nature of the container, this solution uses a docker volume mount.

+## Supplemental Guidance

+A) Container Run
+B) Login to GCR to pull container
+C) Command to ensure container comes up with OS (docker update --restart unless-stopped cpedevcontainer)
+D) Add remote developer tools ### Put this into the vscode instructions